Flexible Covariate Adjustments in Regression Discontinuity Designs: Introduction

 \subsection{Related Literature}

-Our paper contributes to an extensive literature on estimation and inference in RD designs; see, e.g., \citet{imbens2008regression} and \citet{lee2010regression} for a surveys, and \citet{cattaneo2019practical} for a textbook treatment.
+Our paper contributes to an extensive literature on estimation and inference in RD designs; see, e.g., \citet{imbens2008regression} and \citet{lee2010regression} for surveys, and \citet{cattaneo2019practical} for a textbook treatment.
 Different ad-hoc methods for incorporating covariates into an RD analysis have long been used in empirical economics \citep[see, e.g.,][Section 3.2.3]{lee2010regression}.
 Following \citet{calonico2019regression}, it has become common practice to include covariates without localization into the usual local linear regression estimator.
-We show that our approach nests this estimator as a special case, but is generally more efficient.
-Other closely related papers are \cite{kreiss2021regression}, who extend the approach in \citet{calonico2019regression} to settings with high-dimensional covariates under sparsity conditions, and \citet{froelich2019including}, who propose to incorporate covariates into an RD analysis in a fully nonparametric fashion.
-The latter method is generally affected by the curse of dimensionality, and is thus unlikely to perform well in practice.
+Our approach nests this estimator as a special case, but is generally more efficient.
+Other closely related papers are \citet{kreiss2021regression} and \citet{arai2024regression}, who extend the approach in \citet{calonico2019regression} to settings with high-dimensional covariates under sparsity conditions using the lasso.
+These estimators can be understood as ``one-step'' versions of our ``two-step'' procedure with a specific method for estimating the adjustment function.
+The approach in this paper can exploit other machine learning methods, can incorporate different variants of (post-) lasso adjustments that can be more stable in finite samples (see ``global adjustments'' in Section~\ref{sec:est_adj_function}), and, through the use of cross-fitting, yields more precise standard errors. \citet{froelich2019including} propose to incorporate covariates into an RD analysis in a fully nonparametric fashion, but their approach is generally affected by the curse of dimensionality, and is thus unlikely to perform well in practice.